dilawar/ncbs/handbook/student_handbook.markdown

 to sexual harassment, gender discrimination and professional misconduct at the workplace.

-Ethics Policy: www.ncbs.res.in/ethics
+Ethics Policy www.ncbs.res.in/ethics

-Harassment Policy:
+Harassment Policy
 www.ncbs.res.in/sitefiles/CampusHarassmentPolicyDec2013.pdf

-Women’s Cell and ICC: https://www.ncbs.res.in/women%27s\_cell
+Women’s Cell and ICC https//www.ncbs.res.in/women%27s\_cell

 # Laboratory Safety and Etiquette